Irritable bowel syndrome – warning signs

 Read also: 6 Effects of Air Conditioning On Your Health

-We often associate these signs with other conditions like indigestion, having eaten a big meal, or just a busy and stressful everyday life.
+We often associate these symptoms with other conditions such as indigestion, eating too much, or a busy and stressful daily schedule.

 1. Abdominal pain

-This pain is located in the lower part of your belly and the pain feels like stomach cramps.
+- Pain in the lower part of your belly that’s similar to stomach cramps.
 In other words, it’s sharp and oppressive.

-Abdominal pain starts mild and then the intensity grows (moderate and then gets very bad).
+- Abdominal pain starts mild and then becomes intense (moderate at first and then it worsens).

-This symptom tends to last for 2 hours or less and feels better upon having a bowel movement.
+- This symptom tends to last for about 2 hours and you get relief upon having a bowel movement.

-The beginning of this pain coincides with the feeling of having to go to the bathroom, or with changes in the frequency of bowel movements or consistency of the stool.
+- The beginning of this pain coincides with the urge to go to the toilet.
+Also with changes in the frequency of your bowel movements or with the consistency of the stool.

-It can also be related to the consumption of a particular food.
+- It could also be the result of the consumption of a certain type of food.